-Reflects the deconsolidation of certain subsidiaries for APRA reporting purposes.
+2 Reflects the deconsolidation of certain subsidiaries for APRA reporting purposes.
 The subsidiaries which are deconsolidated for regulatory purposes include entities conducting insurance, funds management and non-financial operations.
 Assets and Liabilities of mortgage and leasing special purpose vehicles (SPV) where Macquarie has satisfied APS 120 Attachment A operational requirements for regulatory capital relief are not included in the Level 2 regulatory group.

-The intangible component of investments in non-consolidated subsidiaries is included in held for sale and other assets
+3 The intangible component of investments in non-consolidated subsidiaries is included in other assets.